shoe54/material-ui-more/README.md

 # material-ui-more

-High-level components built from material-ui components.
+High-level React components built from material-ui components.
 Currently has a Proper Name popup component.
 Address popup component to come.
 This is very much work in progress.

-What's next on my list: npmignore file so that src doesn't get included in the published npm module.
+What's next on my list: npmignore file so that src doesn't get included in the published npm module; host the demo.

 ## Pre-requisites

-Node
+* Node
-Npm
+* Npm

 ## Building